K-log/SOS-Project/proposal.md

-### Our proposal will go here once it is porperly formatted.
+### Our proposal will go here once it is properly formatted.